 In this regard, the new layout that Google rolled out for its search results around March 2014 baffled me.
 They removed the underlines, in what seems to me a change just for the sake of change.
 They seem to have attempted to bring the layout more in line with the current awful trend of whiteout-inducing user interfaces, that feature text floating around in a sea of white space with no separators anywhere.
 The new result page rubs me in such a wrong way that I am starting to actively avoid using Google.
 Bad move, guys.

-Some sites somehow manage to include banner ads or other dynamic content that is implemented so badly, that browsers are unable to render the rest of page before this content has been loaded.
-If the content cannot load at all, visitors see nothing until they waits for a timeout.
+Some sites somehow manage to include non-essential content like banner ads, word clouds, social media widgets, or bookmark buttons, which are implemented so badly that browsers are unable to render the rest of the page before this content has been loaded.
+If the content cannot load at all, visitors see nothing until they wait for a timeout.
 If the ‘stop’ button is pressed before this timeout, the page will often stay blank.
-I consider banner ads pure noise.
-And I do not like it if the noise prevents me from looking at the real content of a site.
+When I visit a webpage with some text on it, I expect to be able to read that text.
+I do not care much about being able to ‘like’ the text or linking it to some trendy online tool that I won't be using anymore in a few months anyway.
 Mostly I just give up and go to another site if I can't see anything within reasonable time, and most other people will do the same.
-So whether this ‘no content until the ad has loaded’ stuff is on purpose or just due to incompetence, whoever has a website that exhibits it is always shooting themself in the foot.

 I wonder how many rotting corpses of dead epilepsy patients are lying behind computer monitors right now, with an ad still flashing: